 While having “cancel for any reason” trip insurance might make you feel more comfortable, it won’t always make sense.
 If you cancel, you’ll still lose out on some money.

 So how can you plan a trip with no risk?
-It’s becoming easier and easier to do.
+It’s becoming easier and easier.

 As we mentioned, all major airlines are making it easy to book flights that you can cancel or change without a fee.
 If you eventually choose to cancel, you will get a voucher for the amount of the flight – you’ll only get a cash refund if your airline cancels your flight (or changes it significantly).

 That means you should focus on booking with airlines that you’ll easily be able to use toward a future trip, if necessary.

 Your flights are covered by the airlines, so the next big expense is accommodations.
 There are a few ways to go about booking your accommodations with no risk.

 - Wait a while to book accommodations.
 While this may be hard if you’re a planner, you’ll have more certainty that your trip is moving ahead.
 And remember that with fewer people traveling, you’ll likely have more options even as your trip draws closer.